Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

-To justify this claim, we employ without loss of generality our eco-evolutionary model with a certain soft trade-off, whose average curve (i.e. in the $\sigma=0$ limit) produces branching deterministically at a selected point in phenotypic space (see Methods Sec.\ref{sec:SoftTrade} for further details on how the soft trade-off is built).
-Then, as illustrated in Fig.\ref{fig:Result2}b-c, points where deterministic branching is more independent on the specific form of the hard trade-off ---i.e. points where the range of local curvatures of the hard trade-off that allow branching is larger--- correspond in the soft trade-off case to more realizations that end up experiencing diversification at that point and vice-versa.
+To justify this claim, we employ without loss of generality our eco-evolutionary model with a certain stochastic trade-off, whose average curve produces branching deterministically (i.e. in the $\sigma=0$ limit) at a selected point in phenotypic space (see SM Sec.
+II for further details on how the stochastic trade-off is built).
+Then, as illustrated in Fig.\ref{fig:Result2}b-c, points where deterministic branching depends weakly on the specific form of the hard trade-off ---i.e. points where the range of local curvatures of the hard trade-off that allow branching is larger (brighter colours in Fig.\ref{fig:Result2}a)--- correspond in the stochastic trade-off case to more realizations that end up experiencing diversification at that point and vice-versa.
+Note, however, that in this framework we can only work out the relative probabilities of branching.
+In other words, we can only indicate whether or not one branching condition is relatively more likely compared to another one.

-Let us however remark, that this mapping between curvatures range and feasibility of branching is quantitatively conditioned by the maximum evolutionary time of the realizations, $t_\text{evo}^\text{max}$.
-As both panels (b) and (c) show, the higher $t_\text{evo}^\text{max}$, the larger is the possibility to observe evolutionary branching.
-This fact ---i.e. the increase in the number of experiments that show diversification with the duration of such experiments--- is indeed observed also experimentally \cite{Treves}.
-Furthermore, Fig.\ref{fig:Result2}b-c illustrates that the mapping is also quantitatively affected by the amplitude of the soft trade-off (controlled by $\sigma$).
-In agreement with Fig.\ref{fig:Result1}d, the smaller the $\sigma$, the higher the possibility of having evolutionary branching.
-In fact, in the hard trade-off limit where $\sigma=0$ and the trade-off reduces to its average curve (which is chosen such that it undergoes branching), evolutionary branching occurs deterministically at almost the same times and for low evolutionary times, $t_\text{evo}<2000$, independently of the point in phenotypic space (data not shown).
+Let us however remark, that this mapping between the range of curvatures and feasibility of branching is quantitatively conditioned by the maximum evolutionary time of the realizations, $t_\text{evo}^\text{max}$.
+As both panels (b) and (c) show, the higher $t_\text{evo}^\text{max}$, the larger is the probability to observe evolutionary branching.
+This intuitive fact ---i.e. the increase in the number of experiments that show diversification with the duration of such experiments--- is indeed observed also experimentally \cite{Treves}.
+Furthermore, Fig.\ref{fig:Result2}b-c illustrates that the mapping is also quantitatively affected by the amplitude of the stochastic trade-off (controlled by $\sigma$).
+In agreement with Fig.\ref{fig:Result1}d, the smaller $\sigma$, the higher the probability of having evolutionary branching.
+In fact, in the hard trade-off limit where $\sigma=0$ and the trade-off reduces to its average curve (which is chosen such that it undergoes branching), evolutionary branching occurs deterministically at almost the same times (as shown in Fig.\ref{fig:Result1}g), independently of the point in phenotypic space.